fbartosz86/Tiny-Worlds/README.md

 Orange is a very vibrant and energetic color.
 In its muted forms it can be associated with the earth and with autumn, the time when we spend more time at home and have more time for our hobbies and it is a known fact that the orange color is also strongly associated with creativity.
 In designs, orange commands attention without being as overpowering as red.
 It’s often considered more friendly and inviting, and less in–your–face.

 I used 'Open Sans' and 'Raleway' across the entire website.
-'Open sans is here for readability, I used it for all the body elements beside headers where i used 'Releway' that rings an elegant, yet bold presence to any website
+'Open sans is here for readability, I used it for all the body elements beside heading where i used 'Releway' that rings an elegant, yet bold presence to any website

 ---